TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 We had two options at hand:-

-####  _Approach 1 was through setting provisioned concurrency_
+####  Approach 1 was through setting provisioned concurrency

- This actually means that a certain number of exec. environments - or rather, lambda instances would be running **at all times**
+We'd have a certain number of execution environments - or rather, lambda instances would be running **at all times**

 </br>